The major responsibilities each party has in connection with the COI policies at Weill Cornell Medicine are as follows:

 • May add human participant protection measures to a management plan, but may not delete plan requirements.

-• Appoint a representative to serve as a non-voting member of the CAP and provide subject-matter expertise.
+• Appoint a representative to serve as a voting member of the CAP and provide subject-matter expertise.

-Office of Sponsored Research Administration (OSRA); Joint Clinical Trials Office (JCTO); Office of BioPharma Alliances and Research Collaborations [WCM]:
+Office of Sponsored Research Administration (OSRA); Joint Clinical Trials Office (JCTO); Cancer Clinical Trials Office (CCTO)

-• Appoint a representative to serve as a non-voting member of the CAP and provide subject-matter expertise.
+• OSRA - Appoint a representative to serve as a voting member of the CAP and provide subject-matter expertise.

-• Coordinate with CAP to ensure that all required fCOI review and management requirements are met prior to submitting proposals and executing awards and other institutional agreements.
+• Coordinate with the Office of Conflict of Interest to ensure that all required fCOI review and management requirements are met prior to submitting proposals and executing awards and other institutional agreements.

 Principal Investigator (PI)